-- 16. RENEWAL OF AGREEMENT.
+- 17. RENEWAL OF AGREEMENT.
 Upon notification by DPHSS, DSC, the Offerors shall submit to the DPHSS, DSC a proposed program budget for the succeeding fiscal year in the format provided.
 In addition to the proposed program budget, the following is required to be submitted: - a.
-List of new government contracts awarded during the current period by title and contract amount.
+List of new government contracts awarded during the current period by title and contract amount. - b.

-- b.
 Tax-exempt organizations shall attach a copy of their latest Annual Information Return including Form 990, schedules and supporting documents [Ref.
 26 CFR Part 301 §6104(d)]. - c.
-A partnership, sole proprietorship, or corporation shall submit a notarized affidavit that lists the name and address of any person who has held more than ten percent (10%) of the outstanding interest or shares in the organization at any time during the current contract period. - (1) The affidavit shall contain the number of shares or the percentage of all assets of the organization that were held by each such person during the current contract period. - (2) The affidavit shall contain the name and address of any person who has received or is entitled to receive a commission, gratuity or other compensation for procuring or assisting in obtaining business related to this Agreement and contract and shall also contain the amounts of any such commission, gratuity or other compensation. - 17.
+Affidavit Disclosing Ownership, Influence, Commissions and Conflicts of Interest (AG Procurement Form 002).
+A partnership, sole proprietorship, or corporation shall submit a notarized affidavit to make disclosures of ownership (Affidavit Disclosing Ownership, Influence, Commissions and Conflicts of Interest AG Procurement Form 002).
+This Affidavit requires all Bidders/Offerors/Prospective Contractors to make disclosures of ownership, influence, commissions, gratuities, kickbacks, and conflicts of interest occurring during the 365 calendar days preceding the publication of this solicitation and until award of a contract.
+This includes the duty to disclose any changes to the facts disclosed herein throughout the solicitation process; and if the entity submitting this Affidavit is awarded a contract, the duty to disclose any changes to the facts disclosed herein continues throughout the life of the contract, including any extensions or renewals [Ref.
+5 GCA § 5233 as amended by P.L.
+36-13 (4/9/2021)]. - d.
+Submit a signed Declaration re Compliance with U.S. Department of Labor (DOL) Wage Determination for Guam which includes attachment of the most current version. - 18.
 PROGRAM DATABASE.
 Offerors are required to comply with the efforts of putting forth a unified automated information system that supports and promotes a coordinated and comprehensive system of care.
-This effort is spearheaded by the DPHSS, DSC.
-All Title III Service Providers and Vendors shall be collaborators and partners of this effort. - a.
-Offerors are required to ensure that their program personnel attend training, maintain and enter data, generate reports and conduct all necessary transactions in support of this effort which will assist the contractor in complying with the reporting requirements of this program. - b.
-Orientation and training on the access and use of the Program Database will be coordinated and/or provided by the DPHSS, DSC and/or the software company contracted to maintain the system at no cost to contractor, with the exception of program personnel's time to attend the orientation, training and technical assistance activities in support of the Program Database. - c.
-Offerors are advised and acknowledge that failure to comply with this section may result in non-payment. - 18.
-ADMINISTRATIVE PROGRAM PERFORMANCE.
-Offerors are advised and acknowledge that there is an assessment of 10%, a reduction to the amount invoiced for the reporting month in which an administrative discrepancy is identified by DPHSS, DSC; for the submission of incomplete, inaccurate, or late financial, statistical, and other required program information.
-The reduction to the amount invoiced shall be calculated after disallowed cost to the Monthly
+This effort is spearheaded by the

+DPHSS, DSC.
+All Title III Service Providers and Vendors shall be collaborators and partners of this effort.

+- a.
+Offerors are required to ensure that their program personnel attend training, maintain and enter data, generate reports and conduct all necessary transactions in support of this effort which will assist the offeror in complying with the reporting requirements of this program. - b.
+Orientation and training on the access and use of the Program Database will be coordinated and/or provided by the DPHSS, DSC and/or the software company contracted to maintain the system at no cost to offeror, with the exception of program personnel's time to attend the orientation, training and technical assistance activities in support of the Program Database.

+c.
+Offerors are advised and acknowledge that failure to comply with this section may result in non-payment.